Lavadeg31/Vex_Iq/mkdwn/fullrules.md

     update.
 •   Understand the realities of the VEX IQ Robot construction system.
 For example, if a Robot could hover above the Field for a whole Match, that would create loopholes in many of the rules.
-But... they can't.
-So... don't worry about it.
+But. they can't.
+So. don't worry about it.

 VEX IQ
 Copyright 2025, VEX Robotics Inc.